uselagoon/lagoon/docs/using_lagoon/base_images.md

 4. **Docker Push** - This step runs the logic \(contained in the make target `images_publish`\) that will tag the images resulting from the **Docker Build** in Step 2 and push them to Harbor.
 This is described in more detail [elsewhere](#step-4-building-the-new-base-images) in this guide.
 5. **Docker Clean Images** - Runs the make target `images_remove`, which simply deletes the newly built images from the Docker host now that they are in Harbor.

-#### Releasing a new version of a base image
+### Releasing a new version of a base image

 There are many reasons to release a new version of a base image.
 On Drupal or Laravel, Node.js, etc images, it may be to upgrade or install a module/package for features or security.
 It may be about the underlying software that comes bundled in the container, such as updating the version of PHP or Node.js.
 It may be about updating the actual underlying _images_ on which the base images are built.

-The images that your project's base images are built on are the managed images maintained by Amazee IO.
-Amazee IO periodically releases updates to these underlying images.
-When these are updated, you need to build new versions of your own base images in order to incorporate the changes and upgrades bundled in the Amazee IO images.
+The images that your project's base images are built on are the managed images maintained by amazee.io. amazee.io periodically releases updates to these underlying images.
+When these are updated, you need to build new versions of your own base images in order to incorporate the changes and upgrades bundled in the amazee.io images.

 !!!hint
-    **Note**: if you are using Amazee IO's hosting service, your service agreement may dictate that Amazee IO updates your base images, or that you do - it can be done by either party.
+    **Note**: if you are using amazee.io's hosting service, your service agreement may dictate that amazee.io updates your base images, or that you do - it can be done by either party.

 In this section we will demonstrate the process of updating and tagging a new release of the Drupal 8 base image.
 We will add a new module \([ClamAV](https://www.drupal.org/project/clamav)\) to the base.
 We’re demonstrating on Drupal because it has the most complex setup of the base images.
 The steps that are common to every base image are noted below.